Frequently Asked Questions

 What should I bring to an appointment?

-You MUST bring at least one hard copy of your paper to your appointment.
-You may bring a laptop and an electronic version of your paper, but please note that you will NOT be allowed to print a hard copy in the Writing Center.
-Otherwise, bring anything and everything related to the assignment: instructions from the professor, notes from class, your textbook, previous drafts, source materials, instructor comments, and so on.
+Please bring at least one hard copy of your paper to your appointment.
+You may bring a laptop and an electronic version of your paper, but please note that you may be asked to print a copy in the library before beginning the consultation.
+Otherwise, bring anything and everything related to the writing: instructions from the professor, notes from class, your textbook, previous drafts, source materials, instructor comments, and so on.
 The more we know about the context of the writing, the better.

 How long will my session last?